Frequently Asked Questions

 Q. What is the Monday Pennants League?

 A. The Monday Pennants League was created as the Monday 2-bowl Triples League in the late 1980's, patterning itself after the pennant leagues in Australia and Hong Kong.
 Along with the Top 10, this is the only event in which players represent the club.
 As with the Top 10, the club receives a pennant if their team wins the division.
-There are currently a Men's and a Women's divisiion.
+There are currently two Men's divisions and one Women's division.

 Q. How much do clubs get paid for hosting a V&D event?

-A. The greens rental rate is $18.00 (as of 2020) per rink per session.
+A. The greens rental rate is $20.00 (as of 2023) per rink per session.
 A full day is divided into 3 sessions; morning, afternoon and evening.
 A game of 18 ends or 21 shots in singles takes up one session.
-Usually two 10 or 12 end games or 2 15 shot singles games can be played in one session.
+Usually two 10 or 12 end games or two 15 shot singles games can be played in one session.

 Q. Do umpires get paid for officiating V&D events?